Nonlinear Continuous Semimartingales: The Dynamic Programming Principle

-corresponds to a class of linear stochastic delay differential equations with parameter uncertainty (that is captured by the \(F\)-dependence of \(b\) and \(a\)).
+This corresponds to a class of linear stochastic delay differential equations with parameter uncertainty (that is captured by the \(F\)-dependence of \(b\) and \(a\)).
 Control problems for such a path-dependent setting were studied in \cite{gozzi}.
+From a modeling perspective, natural assumptions such as sign-constraints and ellipticity can be incorporated through the functions \(b_0, b_1\) and \(a_0\), respectively.
 More references involving control problems for delay equations can be found in \cite{cosso}.
 Our framework seems to be the first that captures stochastic delay equations from the perspective of nonlinear stochastic processes. \end{enumerate} \end{example}

 Given the DPP, we proceed studying more properties of \(v\) and \(\mathcal{E}\).
-In the following section we identify \(v\) as a viscosity solution to a certain nonlinear path-dependent partial differential equation (PPDE) and, in the next section, we identify \(\mathcal{E}\) as a solution to a nonlinear martingale problem.
+In the following section we identify \(v\) as a viscosity solution to a certain nonlinear path-dependent partial differential equation (PPDE) and, in Section \ref{sec: MP}, we identify \(\mathcal{E}\) as a solution to a nonlinear martingale problem.